Here’s what you need to know if you’re looking to buy a Dell laptop or notebook PC.

 It might sound like a bit of a cop-out but the easy answer is that it’s usually best to go for the laptop that actually meets your needs.

-To recap - If you’re the kind of person who wants the best or a power user who needs that little extra oomph, the Dell XPS range will probably have you covered.
+To recap - If you’re the kind of person who wants the best or a power user who needs that little extra oomph, the Dell XPS range is the obvious choice.
 If you’re looking to play a lot of games on your new laptop, the G5 or the G7 is probably going to be the way to go.
 If you’re just looking for something that’ll handle the basics, the Inspiron range offers plenty of options.